 Garmin Vivosmart 3

-Garmin has added to its wide range of wearables the ultra-slim Vivosmart 3.
-The new tracker takes across all the features of its predecessors (apart from GPS), but adds more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and the ability to count reps and sets in the gym.
+The Vivosmart 3 was launched a the start of this year.
+The tracker takes across all the features of its predecessors (apart from GPS), but adds more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and the ability to count reps and sets in the gym.

 Thanks to Garmin Elevate wrist heart rate technology, you still get 24/7 heart rate monitoring, and the wearable automatically tracks activity including steps, floors climbed, calories burned, intensity minutes, sleep and more.
 It also features smart notifications to keep you connected while on the go.